Blog

 What is a learning culture?

-A learning culture refers to an organizational environment or mindset that promotes and values continuous learning and development among the team.
-In a learning culture, individuals are encouraged to seek out new knowledge, skills, and experiences, and the organization supports and facilitates these endeavors.
+A learning culture in the workplace refers to an organizational environment or mindset that promotes and values continuous learning and development among the team.
+When creating a learning culture, individuals are encouraged to seek out new knowledge, skills, and experiences, while the organization supports and facilitates these endeavors.

-12 essential steps to building a game-changing learning culture
+12 steps to building an exceptional learning culture in the workplace

 The question is HOW to build a learning culture?
 As with most things in business, it’s all about designing the right process.